 I confirm that Microfinance Ireland has procedures in place to ensure compliance with current procurement rules and guidelines.
+There were no instances of non-compliant procurement in 2024.

 Review of Effectiveness

 I confirm that Microfinance Ireland has procedures to monitor the effectiveness of its risk management and control procedures.
 Microfinance Ireland's monitoring and review of the effectiveness of the system of internal financial control is informed by the work of the internal auditors and external auditors, the ARC and the Credit Committee which oversees their work and the senior management within Microfinance Ireland responsible for the development and maintenance of the internal control framework.